 See Line Attributes for more details on the Line Attributes window.

 The Highlight Line Items icon will highlight single or multiple selected lines on the DocumentItems tab.
-Users can choose from five different colors of Yellow, Orange, Red, Green, and Purple.
+Users can choose from seven different colors of Yellow, Orange, Red, Green, Purple, Pink, and Blue.
 This provides the ability to tag/highlight line items to use as a visual aid such as a line that needs attention, correction, or improvement.
 This feature can also be used in conjunction with the Notes column to enter notes about what changes need to be addressed.
 The highlights will only appear on the DocumentItems tab, they will not print on the PDF or be viewable in QuoteValet.

 While a line or multiple lines are highlighted and selected on the DocumentItems tab, clicking on the highlight icon will toggle the color to yellow, and then if pressed again will turn the highlighting off for those items.